Sathwik004/Rental-Cycle-Web/Readme.md

 ## TO DO

-- [ ] Develop a booking system for users to reserve bicycles
 - [ ] Design an admin panel for managing bicycles and user accounts
 - [ ] Implement a payment gateway for rental transactions
 - [ ] Add a rating and feedback system for users to provide reviews
-- [ ] Cleaner UI in booking page
 - [ ] Clean up initial assets and files

 - [x] Set up database schema and models